NEventStore/NEventStore/readme.markdown

 		}
 	}

-For a more complete example, please see [EventStore.Example](https://github.com/joliver/EventStore/blob/master/doc/EventStore.Example/MainProgram.cs) project in the doc subdirectory.
+For a more complete example, please see [NEventStore.Example](https://github.com/joliver/EventStore/blob/master/doc/NEventStore.Example/MainProgram.cs) project in the doc subdirectory.

 ## Running the Example
-The EventStore.Example project is configured by default to use a SQL event store.
+The NEventStore.Example project is configured by default to use a SQL event store.
 To run the example program, either change the SQL connection string in the app.config file to connect to a existing SQL database or change WireupEventStore() to call UsingInMemoryPersistence() rather than UsingSqlPersistence().